Jomolungma/WhatsAppChatBeautifier/README.md

 ## Emojis

-There are two options for handling emoticons that may be part of a conversation.
+There are multiple options for handling emoticons that may be part of a conversation.
 By default, emoticons are left as-is, as their original unicode characters, so that the Web browser should render them.
 However, this does not always work properly due to lack of browser support or missing emoticons in your installed